Crissium/SilverDict/README.md

 ### Some Peculiarities

 - The buttons in the right sidebar are _toggle buttons_.
 - The wildcard characters are `^` and `+` (instead of `%` and `_` of SQL or the more traditional `*` and `?`) for technical reasons.
 Hint: imagine `%` and `_` are shifted one key to the right on an American keyboard.
 - If you have accidentally cleared the history, you can restore it by refreshing the page.
 - This project extracts resources from MDict dictionaries in advance.
 Therefore, if you are deploying to a server and have a local back-up, you can save space by adding to [silverdict.py](/server/app/silverdict.py):15 an argument `remove_resources_after_extraction=True`.
+- This project overhauls[^3] DSL dictionaries and _silently overwrites_ the original files.
+I myself have tested with all my DSL dictionaries, but if you are unsure, back up your dictionaries first.
+- During the indexing process of DSL dictionaries, the memory usage could reach as high as 1.5 GiB (tested with the largest DSL ever seen, the _Encyclopædia Britannica_), and even after that the memory used remains at around 500 MiB.
+Restart the server process and the memory usage will drop to a few MiB.

 ## Features